 Please type your submission.
 We do not allow handwritten submissions.

 Your submission needs to be anonymous.
-On the front of your manuscript, in the upper-right-hand corner, please write:
+On the front of your manuscript, in the upper-right-hand corner, please include:

 Name of the contest